 Preview and Share

 In UXPin, you can quickly preview your design to see what it looks like in a clear interface or share it with others to collect feedback on your work.
+When previewing prototypes, we recommend using the latest version of Google Chrome in the first place.
+Optionally, you may use Apple Safari or Mozilla Firefox.

 When feedback and collaboration is key, our Preview mode makes it easy for you and your entire team to iterate on a design smoothly.